bluz71/vim-nightfly-colors/README.md

 Terminal Themes
 ---------------

-A couple matching _nightfly_-flavoured terminal themes are provided:
+A collection of nightfly_ terminal themes are provided:

 - _iterm2_ users on macOS can import [this](terminal_themes/nightfly.itermcolors) color scheme